 About the Presenter(s): Lisa Selman-Holman

-acquired by McBee in 2021.
-In her role as VP of Education & Quality, Lisa leads the education team in producing quality education through live events and online via Post-Acute Academy.
+Selman-Holman was recently acquired by McBee in July 2021.
+In her role as VP of Education and Quality, Lisa leads the quality audit team

-ensure the highest-level of accuracy in coding and clinical documentation internally at McBee and externally for clients nationwide.
-Lisa is the past chair of the Board of Medical
+to ensure the highest-level of accuracy in coding and clinical documentation internally at McBee and externally for clients nationwide.

 $30.00